Yellow sack: Pick up and transport

-The collection of the sacks filled with waste is carried out by companies commissioned by the Dual System, either by waste collection or private specialist disposal companys, with certain streets in a city being served on certain days of the week.
+The collection of the sacks filled with waste is carried out by companies commissioned by the Dual System, either by waste collection or private specialist disposal companies, with certain streets in a city being served on certain days of the week.
 If no waste information exists, the responsible city administration will usually tell you when the collection is to take place.
 In some districts (e.g. District Pfaffenhofen, District Ravensburg), however, the yellow bags must be transported by the citizens themselves at their own expense to central collection points which are only open on certain days; in the district of Pfaffenhofen, a citizens' survey was conducted on this in 2014.
 Via disposal logistics, the yellow bags are transported to the waste sorting plant, which carries out the sorting.
 The legal basis is provided by the Packaging Ordinance. ("VerpackV").
 The empty yellow bag is not recycled, but can be used as a substitute fuel e.g. in cement works.
 If it is too dirty, it is sent as the rest to the waste incineration plant.